edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

 Upon successfully registering your client application, the following information will be available for your client application:

 -   **Client ID:** Identifies an API client by its system-defined ID.
-View a client's ID from the client's **Settings** tab.
 -   **Secret:** A client must pass this private key for identity verification when requesting an access token.
-View a client's secret key(s) from the client's **Client Secrets** tab.
--   **Scopes:** View a client's scopes from the client's **APIs** tab.
+-   **Scopes:** Defines the set of operations that this API client is authorized to perform.

 **Key information:**
--   Do not expose the secret assigned to your account, since it may be used to impersonate your client application.
+-   Do not expose any of the secrets assigned to your API clients, since they may be used to impersonate your client application.
 For example, do not define your secret within a client-side script.
 -   If you suspect that a secret key has been compromised, then you should immediately create a new secret key, update your client to use the new secret key, and then delete the old secret key.
 -   A security best practice is to generate separate API clients for each unique application that will interact with our REST API service.

 ### Administering API Clients {/*administering-api-clients*/}

 You can create, modify, and delete API clients from your private space or an organization.

-If you need to rotate an API client's secret key, then we recommend that you first create a secret key, update your application(s) to use the new secret key, and then delete the old secret key.

 **To create an API client**